Questions and Answers

 - the system improvements already underway, such as changes proposed in the Emergency Management Bill, will be sufficient to address the identified challenges or whether additional improvements are required.

-Will the Inquiry take into account other reviews of these events?
+Did the Inquiry consider other reviews of these events?

 The Inquiry is not bound by the conclusions or recommendations of any other investigation, report, or review.

-As with all inquiries, some things are excluded.
+As with all inquiries, some matters are excluded.
 The Inquiry Terms of Reference lists the matters that are outside the scope of the Inquiry.
 For example, policies and actions relating to risk reduction and resilience building are excluded because separate programmes of work are already underway.
-Investigation into the treatment of individual cases of people or businesses affected by the severe weather is also excluded from the scope of the Inquiry.
+Investigations into the treatment of individual cases of people or businesses affected by the severe weather events are also excluded from the scope of the Inquiry.

 How will this Inquiry benefit New Zealanders?

-With climate change exacerbating the frequency and complexity of severe weather events across Aotearoa New Zealand, and recognising the impact on people’s lives and livelihoods, it is important to ensure that our emergency management system is fit for purpose and ready to respond to future emergency events.
+Climate change is exacerbating the frequency and complexity of severe weather events across Aotearoa New Zealand.
+Recognising the impact on people’s lives and livelihoods, it is important to ensure that our emergency management system is fit for purpose and ready to respond to future emergency events.